mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 ## Train-test split

+We split the data as suggested in question Q1, leaving a 20% of the data for testing.

 ```
 In [4]: from sklearn.model_selection import train_test_split
    ...: df_train, df_test = train_test_split(df, test_size=0.2)
 ```

+So, these are the numbers.
+With 2,972 testing units, the 17% conversion rate gives us about 500 positives in the testing data set.

 ```
 In [5]: df_train.shape, df_test.shape